 There is nothing more terrifying for a person more than been asked: “would you be my mentor”.
 Mentoring others is a huge commitment, time-wise, emotionally and physically.
 Everyone would be so reluctant to accept being your mentor unless they participate in a formal mentorship program.
 This being said, in informal mentoring, you need to adopt a softer approach.
 Consider a person your mentor without using the word.
 Try to meet with them and get closer to them; ask questions; listen to their stories, and observe.

 Your mentor could be a public or historical figure that you do not have an actual contact or relationship with them.
-One of the business people I met at an event told me that his mentor is Elon Musk.
+One of the business people I met in an event told me that his mentor is Elon Musk.
 I asked him, how do you keep contact with each other while you are here in Canada and he is in the States; he answered, of course, we are not communicating, and he even does not know anything about me.
 He continued: I read everything about him, I follow him, I learned about the business he started and managed, then I formulate my strategies, and in many situations, I ask myself how Musk will act in this situation.

 You can learn from anyone, older or younger than you; working in the same field, you are in or have a different career; you know them in person or read about their success.